Skip to main content

 Shutting Off Wind Turbines

-If you drive by a wind farm and see many wind turbines spinning, it is also common to find a few wind turbines not spinning.
+When you drive by a wind farm, you may see many wind turbines spinning.
+It is also common to see a few wind turbines not spinning.

 Science of Spearfishing

-Spearfishing shows how objects appear to bend when inserted into the...
+When spearfishing, objects appear to bend when inserted into the water.

 Bugs and Breathing Methods